Disclaimer: I am the co-founder of KISSinsights.

 You love Quick Sprout

-When I asked you how disappointed you would be if Quick Sprout no longer existed, 81.7% of you said that you would be disappointed.
-And although I already knew that the majority of you would be disappointed, I never really understand why 18.3% of you didn’t love Quick Sprout.
+As you can see, when I asked you how disappointed you would be if Quick Sprout no longer existed, 81.7% of you said that you would be very or somewhat disappointed.
+Although I already knew that the majority of you would be disappointed, I didn’t know why 18.3% of you didn’t love Quick Sprout.

 One thing I learned by asking this question is that the information I am writing on is too vague.